 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly lists specific ES6+ features and provides explicit trigger guidance with a 'Use when' clause.
-The main weakness is potential overlap with other JavaScript-related skills due to the broad scope of 'optimizing JavaScript applications.'
-The description uses appropriate third-person voice and avoids fluff.
+This is a strong skill description that clearly enumerates specific ES6+ features and provides explicit trigger guidance with a 'Use when' clause.
+Its main weakness is the breadth of scope—covering so many JavaScript features could cause overlap with other JavaScript-related skills.
+The description uses proper third-person voice and avoids vague language.

 | Dimension | Reasoning | Score |